- Cancer, sex, and sexuality

 - Radical prostatectomy – the removal of the prostate and seminal vesicles for prostate cancer

 - Radical cystectomy – the removal of the bladder, prostate, upper urethra, and seminal vesicles for bladder cancer.
 Removal of the bladder requires a new way of collecting urine, either through an opening into a pouch on the belly (abdomen) or by building a new “bladder” inside the body.
-(See the “Urostomy, colostomy, and ileostomy” section to learn more about the opening and the pouch.)
+(See “Urostomy, colostomy, and ileostomy” in the “Special concerns linked to certain cancers and their treatment” section to learn more about the opening and the pouch.)

 - Abdominoperineal (AP) resection – the removal of the lower colon and rectum for colon cancer.
 This surgery may require an opening in the belly (abdomen) where solid waste can leave the body.
-(See “Urostomy, colostomy, or ileostomy” in the “Special aspects of some cancer treatments” section.)
+(See “Urostomy, colostomy, or ileostomy” in the “Special concerns linked to certain cancers and their treatment” section.)

 - Total pelvic exenteration – the removal of the bladder, prostate, seminal vesicles, and rectum, usually for a large tumor of the colon, requiring openings for both urine and solid waste to leave the body.
-(See “Urostomy, colostomy, or ileostomy” in the “Special aspects of some cancer treatments” section for more about this.)
+(See “Urostomy, colostomy, or ileostomy” in the “Special concerns linked to certain cancers and their treatment” section for more on this.)

 These operations can interfere with erections in different ways, mainly by damaging nerves or blood vessels.
 We will go into more detail about this below, and also talk about other factors that can affect erections after surgery.

-Some men do regain full erections after surgery, but it can sometimes take up to 2 years.
-We do not know all the reasons why some men regain full erections and others do not.
+Some men do regain erections after surgery, but it can take up to 2 years.
+Even when the nerves are spared, research has shown that the healing process takes about 2 years for most men.
+We don’t know all the reasons some men regain full erections and others do not.
 We do know that men are more likely to recover erections when nerves on both the left and right sides of the prostate are spared.
 The healing and growth of new blood vessels may also help restore blood flow to the penis.
 This healing takes time, which could help explain the delay in the return of erections.

 Other things that affect erections after surgery

-Erections before surgery: Men who had good erections before cancer surgery are far more likely to have a full sexual recovery than are men who had erection problems.
+Erections before surgery: Men who had good erections before cancer surgery are far more likely to recover their erections than are men who had erection problems.

 Early sexual rehabilitation after surgery

 Studies have been done in which doctors tested different methods to promote erections starting just weeks after surgery.
 The results of these studies suggest that these methods can help some men.
-You may hear this called “penile rehabilitation.”
-The idea is that ensuring erections within weeks of surgery can help men recover sexual function.
-Any kind of erection is thought to be helpful, including sleep erections.
-The thought is that they keep the tissues of the penis healthy and help prevent tissue changes that can make erections almost impossible.
+You may hear this called penile rehabilitation, or erectile rehabilitation.